Ragiri/Ragiri/README.md

 I play various rhythm games, and various RPG. <br />
 Sometime I like play rogue like games (like Isaac).

-## :paintbrush: Drawing
-I stating to draw recently (may 2022), I train to this evry weeks <br />
-Maybe if I draw something nice I push it to a Repo composed only of picture

 ## :city_sunset: Socializing
 You can reach me on: